-1. Structures

-- a) Elevations for top of casting and all inverts. - b) Jack -bored casings (type, size, elevation and stationing). - c) Force mains-tie all major bends. - d) Lift stations must be as-built. - e) All structures shall be identified as type, size (diameter), etc. on the plan or profile view.

-2. Sanitary Services
+- 1. Structures - a.
+Elevations for top of casting and all inverts. - b.
+Jack -bored casings (type, size, elevation and stationing). - c.
+Force mains-tie all major bends. - d.
+Lift stations must be as-built. - e.
+All structures shall be identified as type, size (diameter), etc. on the plan or profile view. - 2.
+Sanitary Sewer Main and Services - a.
+Size, material type and invert elevation of all sanitary main and services shall be shown.

-- a) Size, material type and invert elevation of all sanitary services shall be shown. - b) Risers (if installed)-the height of each shall be indicated on the plan and drawn on the profile. - c) If the sanitary sewer service lies in a separate trench from the water service, show 2 swing ties using same priority as gate valves. - d) Note if the sanitary sewer has tracer wire. - e) All sanitary services will be noted on the plans with an "S" preceding the stationing. - f) Stationing must be provided as measured from the nearest downstream sanitary manhole.

-3. Waterman Services

-a) Size and material type of all watermain services shall be shown.

-- b) All watermain services shall be noted on the plans with a "W" preceding the stationing. - c) Stationing must be provided as measured from the nearest downstream sanitary manhole. - d) All watermain gate valves shall be tied with at least 2 ties using the following priority: Hydrants, manholes, and catch basins first, power poles, light poles, and small utility pedestals second.
-Ties can go up to 200 feet in length. - e) Watermain fitting stations will be shown on the plan or profile view of the plan sheets. - f) Show 2 swing ties from the end of the watermain service using the same priority as for gate vales.
+- b.
+Risers (if installed)-the height of each shall be indicated on the plan and drawn on the profile. - c.
+If the sanitary sewer service lies in a separate trench from the water service, show 2 swing ties using same priority as gate valves. - d.
+Note if the sanitary sewer has tracer wire. - e.
+All sanitary services will be noted on the plans with an "S" preceding the stationing - f.
+Stationing must be provided as measured from the nearest downstream sanitary manhole. - 3.
+Watermain and Services - a.
+Size and material type of all watermain and services shall be shown. - b.
+All watermain services shall be noted on the plans with a "W" preceding the stationing. - c.
+Stationing must be provided as measured from the nearest downstream sanitary manhole. - d.
+All new and existing watermain gate valves shall be tied with at least 2 ties using the following priority: Hydrants, manholes, and catch basins, power poles, building corners, light poles, and small utility pedestals.
+Ties can go up to 200 feet in length. - e.
+Watermain fitting stations will be shown on the plan or profile view of the plan sheets. - f.
+Show 2 swing ties to each curb stop using the same priority as gate valves. - g.
+Show insulation if used